 Tsum Valley Trek Restricted Area Permit (RAP)

 As Tsum Valley is a restricted area trekking, you need a special permit for visiting this region.
 Tsum Valley Restricted Area Permit cost is different in different times of the year.
 From September to November, you have to pay USD 40 per person for the first seven days.
 Then, you have to pay USD 7 per person per extra day.

 Similarly, from December to August, the very special permit costs USD 30 per person for a week.
-After that, you will be charged USD 7 per person per additional day.
+After that, you will be charge USD 7 per person per additional day.
 The special permit will be issue by the trekking department of the Nepal Immigration Office, Kathmandu.
 For this you have to submit your original passport and 4 passports sized photos to the concerned office.